mollie/api-documentation/source/connect/onboarding.rst

 Step 4: Your customer starts onboarding
 ---------------------------------------

 Now, your customer is ready to start onboarding at Mollie.
-To make the process even easier for them, you can send any additional data you already have using the :doc:`/reference/v2/onboarding-api/submit-onboarding-data` endpoint.
+To make the process even easier for them, you can send data to create a profile for your app using the :doc:`/reference/v2/profiles-api/create-profile` endpoint.

 Any data you submit up front in this fashion will be prefilled in the white-labeled onboarding flow.
 This is possible as long as the onboarding status of the new account is set to ``needs-data``.